LukeHeuser/notes/Java/java_basics.md

 ```
 boolean isCar = false;
 if(!isCar) {
-  System.print.outln("The isCar variable is false")
+  System.out.println("The isCar variable is false");
 } else {
-  System.print.outln("The isCar variable is true")
+  System.out.println("The isCar variable is true");
 }
 ```
 The code above is testing the boolean value for a false value.
 Since this statemnt is true, the system will print, "The isCar variable is false".